norcams/docs-enduser/docs/guest.rst

   - `Guest Registration – invite service for UiO's guests`_ | `Norwegian version <https://www.uio.no/tjenester/it/brukernavn-passord/gjestetjenesten/>`_
   - `Guest access to UiO's IT systems [For employees]`_ | `Norwegian version <https://www.uio.no/for-ansatte/arbeidsstotte/lonnsadministrasjon/gjest.html>`_

-When the guest account has been generated the user may use NREC as any other UiB or UiO user.
+When the guest account has been generated the user may use NREC like any other UiB or UiO user.